-Retinol is pretty much one of the best beauty ingredients that you can include in your skincare routine—there's not much that it can't do.
+Retinol is arguably one of the best beauty ingredients that you can include in your skincare routine—there's not much that it can't do.
 This hero ingredient has been known to smooth lines and wrinkles, reduce pigmentation, tighten pores, and impart a covetable glow—which can all be achieved with the best retinol serums.

 Why does retinol peeling happen?